Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script adding execution permission to owner of file hello
+script addind execution permission to owner, group owner and users